jesterswilde/rmfw/src/aiCollab.md

 - Maintain continuity: recall rmfw’s architecture, conventions, and tone.
 - When unsure, prefer **safe, readable correctness** over micro-optimizations.
 - Avoid speculative design; align with established rmfw patterns first.
 - When writing or editing tests, if the API of a class or function changed, then the test should change to reflect this.
+If the teset is accurately describing what the current code /should/ do, we change the code.
 We are early on so we don't need to maintain any API or backwards compatibility.

 ---